Famarquez2/Programming-Languages/Prolog Assignments/README.md

   1. Once finished adding statements/rules save file with file extension .pl
-  2. Return to terminal and on terminal prompt either input swipl(This is to open swi prolog) or swipl <file name>.pl(Do not add < >) to open a file in swi prolog.
+  2. Return to terminal and on terminal prompt either input swipl(This is to open swi prolog) or swipl "file name".pl (Do not add " ") to open a file in swi prolog.
 If opening file results in an error like source_sink, make sure file is in the right directory or spelled correctly with extension .pl
-  3. Once file is successfully opened, it is read and automatically compiled unless theirs an error
+  3. Once file is successfully open, it is read and automatically compiled unless theirs an error
-  4. Write an argument with correct syntax and press enter to run the statements/rules from the file thats opened
+  4. Write an argument with correct syntax and press enter to run the statements/rules from the file that's open
-  5. Outputs result
+  5. Output's result
   6. To try another argument repeat step 4 or to exit prolog enter "halt."
   7. To try another file exit prolog and repeat steps 2-5